samt07/occasio_event_assistant/README.md

 - `event_assistant.ipynb`: Jupyter notebook to run in locally installed jupyter lab.
 - `event_assistant_colab.ipynb`: Jupyter notebook to run in Google Colab.
 -  `event_assistant.py`: To run as a standalone python script locally
-- `.env`: Environment file for storing the OpenAI API Key (not included in the repository).
+- `.env`: Environment file for storing the API Keys (not included in the repository).
 - `requirements.txt`: Contains the required dependencies.
 Needed only for running as local python script